 This post is going to be filled with orange tabby cats.
-I’m going to share my experience raising two bonded brother american short hair orange tabbies.
+As a cat dad of two orange cats I am full of orange tabby cat facts from first hand experiences with them.
 They are currently in the prime of their life, at 5 years old.
 With that, their personalities are established.
-Their likes and needs established.
+All cat breeds and coat patterns have their individual personalities and traits and that is very much true with my two little orange tabbies.
 I’m going to talk about the quirks of orange tabby cats, their likes, dislikes and general disposition of them.
 What cat toys do they like?
 What food do they like?
 How do they interact with our family?
 They are very, very different beings in their little minds, but share general orange tabby stereotypes across the board.

 The Journey to Orange Cat Ownership

 My life has been filled with cats.
 From a young age I was raised around them as my mom was, and still is, cat crazy.
 (All animal crazy really.)
 My childhood cats were always Siamese cats.
 Blue point Siamese to be exact.
 As a toddler they didn’t have much to do with me other than when I was sick, but I learned how to respond and treat them with respect.
 It created my own love of cats.
 In early married life my wife and I adopted two cats from a shelter.
 One was a female Siamese of undetermined age.
 The other a Tabby Point Siamese male of 1 year old, named Zeus.
 Yes, I took a while to get to my Orange Cats.

 These two cats did not get along well.
 The male was very territorial and wouldn’t let the female cat off the bed.
 He’d attack her and she’d wail and run back to the bed.
 We needed to separate them often so she could eat.
 We tried and tried to stop him from treating her like this, but when we bought our new home we left the female to live with our landlord who loved her.
 (Basement Suite.)
 She lived a long happy life there after in a single cat home.